PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 verify both policies and both return boundaries.
 The next step must normalize the optional layout dictionary by mutation keys before it can participate in a phase aggregate; its `iterations` value is not a change counter.

+The next cluster-local contract is a normalized mutation summary.
+Strict expected-failure fixtures require a fixed schema for both policies: four generic-layout mutation keys initialized to zero when layout cleanup is disabled, every dictionary from the five required passes, and one `pruned_unused_tensors` count.
+The generic layout `iterations` key must never appear in the summary.

+The terminal call site is also required to record tensor count immediately before the cluster, capture the raw ordered results, and derive the summary from their exact net tensor reduction.
+This remains observation-only: the following Expand/Squeeze rewrite and unconditional phase reconciliation do not consume the summary at this checkpoint.
+Production is unchanged.